top of page

 Set a Realistic Deadline

-Clear timing helps both you and the illustrator manage the project and workload and ensure things are completed on time.
+Clear timing helps both you and the illustrator manage the project and workload, ensuring everything is completed on time.
 Discuss the timeline before the project starts.

 • Specify the deadline when you need the final artwork.